AsgardXIV/texzel/README.md

 ## Current State
 Texzel is still very early in development and only supports a couple of formats currently.
 The API is not stable, contributions are welcome.

+Texzel does not currently support file formats beyond some testing, as such you must provide raw buffers to compress/decompress.